-Have you stood in a room with over a 100 people and still felt alone?
+Have you stood in a room with over a 100 people feeling lonely and depressed?
 Ever wondered why on earth, we were created to walk this journey of life?
 With all the turmoil in this world, why are we even here?

-Often times the troubles of life cause us to seclude ourselves from others, and we think we can handle life by ourselves.
+Often times the troubles of life cause us to seclude ourselves from others.
+As a result, we think we can handle life by ourselves.
 Consequently, that leads to destruction, depression and doubt of our very own existence.

 After getting tired of feeling that way, I petitioned God to send me a friend, a mentor, a godly woman to help in my Christian walk.
 Not only did I pray, but I choose to participate in a women’s bible study even though I didn’t “feel” like it.
 And it was in that process of surrendering; God answered my prayer.

 I was very grateful to have a woman of God, Lorri Conover, who reached out to me and walked beside me as a sister in Christ to encourage my role as a wife, a mother, and a friend.